csc203-calpoly/lecture-notes/src/18_checked_unchecked/index.md

 So we would end up doing the check twice.

 Ok, all that said, here's our code where we're handling items #1 and #2 from our TO-DO list.
-For now, we're simply printing an error message and skipping invalid lines.
-In a real project, you might do something else, depending on requirements.
-For example, the [`read_csv` function in the `pandas` library](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) will raise an error by default if it encounters malformed lines while reading a file, but also lets the user decide if they want some different response to malformed lines.

-It's really important to do _something_ when handling an exception—there are few things worse in software development than silent software failures.

 ```java
 double getTotalMilesRun(String fileName) {